keyno/bbb-cutter/README.md

 ## Known bugs

-Well, described utilities don't have a proper error handling for now, so, we don't have any warranties if it will be stable if some of files are absent in working directories.
+Well, described utilities don't have a proper error handling for now, so, we don't have any warranties if it will be unstable in case of some files will be absent in working directories.
-So, it's very important to follow the directory structure of BigBlueButton video and store all necessary metadata.
+So, it's very important to follow the directory structure of BigBlueButton video and keep in order the all necessary metadata.

 ## Authors